bbtheo/gradu/docs/09-calculating_appendix.md

 # Identification of the structural shock vector from the instrumental variable

-As note in the chapter x the structural shock $s_1$ can be identified to the tune of size sing using the external instrument.
-In this chapter I will mainly follow the example of Känzig (2021) and occasionally Stock and Watson (2018) and with some additions also additions from Montiel-Olea et al. (2021).
+As note in the chapter \@ref(inst) the structural shock $s_1$ can be identified to the tune of size sing using the external instrument.
+In this chapter I will mainly follow the example of @kaenzig2021 and occasionally @stock2018 and with some additions also additions from @montiel2021.
 As stated in the chapter \@ref(extinst) the external instrument method is based on two foundational assumptions.
 The relevance assumption stated in equation \@ref(eq:cond1) and exogeneity assumption previously stated in the equation \@ref(eq:cond2):

 $$
 \begin{aligned}